 This course provides students with the beginning strategies and tools necessary for leadership roles in systems management and inter-professional practice.
-The concept of ethical leadership across the healthcare continuum will be introduced.
+The concept of ethical leadership across the healthcare continuum will be introduced (40 hours in this course are allotted for work on the student Quality Improvement Project).